SixArm/sixarm_brew_install/README.md

-# SixArm.com »<br>brew install our favorite formulas
+# brew install our favorite formulas

 These are our team's `brew install` commands that we use to set up a typical Mac OS X computer.